 Born 1940 in Mumbai

 1964 Graduated as a Doctor of Medicine from Grant Medical College, Mumbai

-Lives in Mumbai
+Lives and works in Mumbai

 ‘Footboard Rider’, Galerie Mirchandani + Steinruecke, Mumbai